 Past Articles

 Where do you fit in your child’s school community?
 For our children, school is where they spend most of their awake time each day.
 Just like adults with work.
-Our kid’s teachers, classmates, and activities mean the world to them.
-There are fantastic days and there are bummers.
+Our kids’ teachers, classmates, and activities mean the world to them.
+There will be fantastic days and there will be challenging days also.
 This is the very reason we, as their parent, need to be involved in their school world too.
 They need our guidance and support.
-Since a return to home schooling still may be a possibility, especially in some states, it is even more important you are on top of what is going on with their education.

 All too often, as a single dad, you might feel awkward or unwelcome in the school community.
-Perhaps, your child’s Mom tries to keep you away, or you believe the school is her domain with the kids, so you do not get involved.
+Perhaps your child’s Mom tries to keep you away, or you believe the school is her domain with the kids so you do not get involved.
 It is important for you to realize that your child wants and needs you too.
 Get engaged.
-Do it for your child, if for no other reason than they deserve and want to know you care!
+If for no other reason than they deserve and want to know you care!
 It helps them succeed too!

 -